JamesH1978/KlipperStuff/Pi5CAN0.md

 /etc/network/interfaces.d and call it can0

-In these modern times networking is handled by NetworkManager(NM) and as such a new file has to be created.
+In these modern times networking is handled by NetworkManager(NM) and as such a couple of new file need to be created.
 ```
-sudo nano /etc/systemd/network/80-can.network
+sudo nano /etc/systemd/network/80-can0.network
 ```
 Paste in the following:
 ```